neiltranterralogic/roku_builder/README.md

 This path will be expanded so you do not have to use the full path

-You can use your keyboard to control the roku by running the following command:

-    $ roku --navigate

-To see the key mapings you can run the following command:

-    $ roku --navigate -V

-## Projects

-The project used in the above examples is a smart default.
-If you are in a project directory then it will use that project.
-If you are not then it will use the defualt that you have defined in your config.
-You can define what project you want the command to be run on using the --project option:

-    $ roku -lw --project project1

-or:

-    $ roku -lw -P project1

-## Stages

-Each project can have any number of stages. stages can be defined in a number of ways.
-The default is to use git branches to define stages.
-You can setup a branch for each stage and the gem will automatically switch between them as needed.
-If using git stages then the gem will ensure to stash any change you currently have before checking out the required branch.
-When done it will switch back and unstash the changes.
-You can use the -w or --working options to avoid this.

-The other method of staging is script staging.
-This will run a script you define before and after performing any actions.
-This will let you stage your app anyway you like as long as it can be done via script.

 ## Devices

-In the examples above the default device is used.
-If you have multiple devices defined in your config then you can select a different one using the following
+In the examples above the device used is a smart default.
+It will use the default device defined in the configuration file.
+If that device is not online it will look start at the top and try each device until it findes an avaiable device.
+If you have multiple devices defined in your config then you can select a different one using the following option:
-option:

     $ roku -lw --device device2